 - Education sessions: for example, hosting interdisciplinary face-to-face meetings/seminars/workshops or internet-based webinars.
-Resources will be developed to assist facilitators with identifying barriers and solutions in the implementation phase. - Education outreach visits: for example, a peer support model using centres viewed as 'champions' in aspects of stroke management may be used to assist other centres locally. - Education resources: for example, educational resources will utilise key opinion leaders and assist with sharing their knowledge to a wide audience.
+Resources will be developed to assist facilitators with identifying barriers and solutions in the implementation phase.
+We currently plan a national webinar related to new or updated guideline recommendations.
+These often utilise key opinion leaders and allow live question and answers.
+Education specific to general practice is offered using an online webinar format that allows local stroke experts to share updated information and local resources related to best practice stroke care.
+Furthermore, education at national conferences focused on implementation considerations is used.
+Finally, on-demand education is available on InformMe related to guideline topics which are updated to keep consistent with the recommendations. - Education outreach visits: for example, a peer support model using centres viewed as 'champions' in aspects of stroke management may be used to assist other centres locally.
+In QLD and TAS we provide the 'StrokeLink' program which facilitates quality improvement sessions with hospital teams. - Audit and feedback: data from the Australian Stroke Clinical Registry are fundamental to the implementation of these guidelines.
+Data dashboards for many aspects of acute care and now available for sites participating in the

+Registry.
+Furthermore, patient outcomes data is collected and reported for rehabilitation by the Australasian Rehabilitation Outcomes Centre (AROC).

-- Audit and feedback: data from the National Stroke Audits along with relevant data from the Australian Stroke Clinical Registry will be fundamental to the implementation of these guidelines.
-A copy of relevant indicators covering organisation of services and clinical care will be available from the Stroke Foundation (via the InformMe wesbite) along with key audit reports.
-Site reports are also available to assist sites identify and prioritise gaps in practice and to prompt development of a documented quality improvement action plan to address these gaps, based on locally identified barriers and enablers. - Team meetings and working group meetings: for example, regular meetings of key stakeholders and team members should be used once local teams have identified key areas of quality improvement activities and commenced planning strategies for change.
+Team meetings and working group meetings: for example, regular meetings of key stakeholders and team members should be used once local teams have identified key areas of quality improvement activities and commenced planning strategies for change.

-A systematic review of the above strategies appear to have modest effectiveness in implementing evidence-based care but it is unclear if single interventions are any better or worse than multiple interventions [3].
+A systematic review of the above strategies appear to have modest effectiveness in implementing evidence-based care but it is unclear if single interventions are any better or worse than multiple interventions [2].
 Thus, all of the above strategies may be used where appropriate for implementation of the Guidelines.
-Specific strategies will also be considered when targeting general practitioners, in line with the RACGP Guidelines Putting prevention into practice.
-Implementation related to the National Acute Stroke Care Standards will be carefully considered [4].
+Implementation related to the National Acute Stroke Care Standards is also actively included [3].